UPPMAX/naiss_file_transfer_course/docs/sessions/filezilla/README.md

 Use the documentation of your HPC cluster for help.

-- Search for the procedure on how to transfer a file to/from your HPC cluster using FileZilla
+- **For maximally 5 minutes**, search for the procedure on how to transfer a file to/from your HPC cluster using FileZilla.
+Take a look at the answer if you cannot find it: sometimes there *is* no documentation

 ???- question "Where is that documentation?"